polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 Most Substrate runtime macros are defined using either declarative macros or function-like macros.

-These are additional way to learn about Substrate runtime macros:
+There are additional way to learn about Substrate runtime macros:

   - read documentation of a particular macro
   - run [`cargo expand`](https://github.com/dtolnay/cargo-expand) to review the macros-expanded code